Active ingredient

 Adults over 65 years: Lower doses may be used or time between doses may be increased.

-Children: (10 to 15 years): Two 5ml spoonfuls (100mg) a day.
+Children over 10 years and adolescents: Two 5ml spoonfuls (100mg) a day.

-Children: (under 10 years): As directed by your doctor.
+Children under 10 years: As directed by your doctor.

 For the prevention of flu: Amantadine syrup should be used for as long as protection is needed.
 Usually about 6 weeks.